Crypto, Taxes, and Freedom: John Jay Singleton on Beating the IRS and Owning Your Wealth

 So break your own spell of fear and exercise your internal middle finger.

-Uh my hand probably looks distorted at this point, but you have a solution for people.
+My hand probably looks distorted at this point, but you have a solution for people.

 We mentioned it earlier, the UNA.

-Please tell us about the UNA while I bring up your website, my575e.com.
+Please tell us about the UNA while I bring up your website, my575E.com.

 Sure.

-Everyone, you've heard often Nelson Rockefeller coined the phrase, own nothing, control everything, and they donate their entire fortunes to foundations, different entities.
+Everyone, you've heard often Nelson Rockefeller coined the phrase, own nothing, control everything.

-So that's why when he said control or own nothing, control everything.
+So that's why when he said control or own nothing, control everything, this is what he was talking about.

-but they have they have allowed themselves to consider the possibilities of what might happen if they keep more of what they earn as a W 2 earner, a 1099 earner, if they operate an LLC, what positive benefits might you be able to exact out of that?
+And it has evolved to be such an amazing community of like-minded, smart people that are all, you know, exercising their, it's not an internal middle finger, but they have allowed themselves to consider the possibilities of what might happen if they keep more of what they earn as a W-2 earner, a 1099 earner, if they operate an LLC, what positive benefits might you be able to exact out of that?

-If you own property, if you own crypto, if you have children, um it's just an amazing entity.
+If you own property, if you own crypto, if you have children, it's just an amazing entity.

 And look, if you have any questions, I make it real easy just to have a private consultation with me.

-And uh it is 150.
+And it is $150.

-Uh and I don't apologize for that, Mike, because you know I give it back to people.
+And I don't apologize for that, Mike, because you know I give it back to people.

 If they move forward with the UNA, they just take it off the top.

-So uh it is changing lives.
+So it is changing lives.

-And she said, Honey, that's what I thought until it changed my life.
+And she said, honey, that's what I thought until it changed my life.

 Well, there you go.

-Okay, my575E is the website.
+My575E is the website.

 And as I mentioned before, the UNA material that you and Dennis Gray have provided, that's gone into the training of Enoch, which is our free AI engine.